Table of Contents

 Awards and Accolades

 Toribio’s name is engraved on the Olympic Tableau de Honneur.
-He was, too, included in in the 1928 World Biography, published in New York.
+He was, too, included in the 1928 World Biography, published in New York.

 Life After Athletics

-During the Japanese occupation, he was active in an underground movement as First Lieutenant in Lieutenant Colonel Edwin Price Ramsey’s guerrillas operating in Bulacan and Central Luzon.
+During the Japanese occupation.
+He was active in an underground movement.
+As First Lieutenant in Lieutenant Colonel Edwin Price Ramsey’s guerrillas operating in Bulacan and Central Luzon.

 Toribio, likewise, received numerous awards from the engineering world.
-He was elected to the CHI Epsilon (US National Civil engineers) and was a member of the Philippine and American Society of Civil Engineers.
+He was elected to the CHI Epsilon (US National Civil Engineers).
+And was a member of the Philippine and American Society of Civil Engineers.

-Simeon Toribio passed away on June 5, 1969 at the age of 63 in Carmen, Bohol.
+Simeon Toribio passed away on June 5, 1969, at 63, in Carmen, Bohol.